Home Blog Countertops ▾ Cabinets ▾ Free Consult

 The original contract price is binding.
 Any change in scope or price must go through a written change order signed by both parties.
 Verbal agreements to change prices are not enforceable.
 Never authorize additional work without a signed change order.

-What licenses should a kitchen remodel contractor have in Palm Beach County?
+What credentials should I verify before signing a kitchen remodel contract in Palm Beach County?

 What is a reasonable payment schedule for a kitchen remodel?